random-geek/MapEditr/Manual.md

 be deleted everywhere.
 - `--invert`: Delete objects *outside* the given area.

+### deletetimers

+Usage: `deletetimers [--node <node>] [--p1 x y z] [--p2 x y z] [--invert]`

+Delete node timers of a certain node and/or within a certain area.

+Arguments:

+- `--node`: Name of node to modify.
+If not specified, the node timers of all nodes will be deleted.
+- `--p1, --p2`: Area in which to delete node timers.
+- `--invert`: Only delete node timers *outside* the given area.

 ### fill

 Usage: `fill --p1 x y z --p2 x y z [--invert] <new_node>`